Trumpington bed burial: Significance

 A small number of bed burials, no more than a dozen and mostly of women, are known from the Anglo-Saxon period, but they are comparatively rare.
 Other sites where bed burials have been excavated in recent years include Coddenham in Suffolk, Collingbourne Ducis in Wiltshire, and Loftus in North Yorkshire.

 Anglo-Saxon jewelled gold pectoral crosses are also very uncommon, with only five similar examples known, including one on St Cuthbert's coffin.
 It is probable that the owner of this cross was a member of the Anglo-Saxon nobility or possibly even a member of one of the royal families.
 The only previously known case of a bed burial with a pectoral cross, discovered in the 19th century at Ixworth in Suffolk, was poorly documented, which makes this discovery particularly significant.

-The cross indicates that the occupant of the grave was a Christian, but she was also buried with secular grave goods that are more indicative of the pagan tradition, and so the grave may date to a period of transition from paganism to the adoption of Christianity by the Anglo-Saxon ruling class.
+The cross indicates that the occupant of the grave was a Christian, but she was also buried with secular grave goods.
+Her burial is linked to two other female bed burials from the same period in Cambridgeshire which contain women with similar geographic origins.
+These women may have been a part of a trans-European movement of elite, Christian women in the late 7th century who were part of the early Christian church and conversion efforts sanctioned by the pope.